-In 1963 Taranaki regained the Ranfurly Shield by ending Wellington’s week-long tenure with a comfortable 17–3 win at Athletic Park.
-Taranaki’s third tenure would be its greatest.
-But it was almost over before it began.
+In 1963 Taranaki regained the Ranfurly Shield, ending Wellington’s week-long tenure with a comfortable 17–3 win at Athletic Park.
+Taranaki’s third tenure would be its greatest, but it was almost over before it began.
 The first challenge came from unfancied Wanganui who were making their second challenge of the season, having lost earlier to Auckland 41–18.
 Colin Pierce had kicked Wanganui to a 12–11 lead.
 After Taranaki captain Ross Brown was astray with a late drop-kick, Pierce forced the ball for a restart from the 25-yard line.
 Rather than use up some precious time, he rushed to the 25 and kicked towards the touchline.
 What happened next is still debated.
 Pierce’s kick disappeared into a throng of Wanganui fans who were poised to run onto the field to celebrate a first-ever shield win.
 The referee, John Pring, eventually decided that the ball had gone out on the full and awarded Taranaki a scrum on the Wanganui 25-yard line.
 From the next play Kerry Hurley scored in the corner to give Taranaki a somewhat fortuitous 14–12 victory.

-Flanker Graham Mourie, perhaps Taranaki’s finest All Black, was one of the first picked in All Black teams between 1976 and 1982 yet played only 21 tests.
+Flanker Graham Mourie, perhaps Taranaki’s finest All Black, was one of the first picked in All Black teams between 1976 and 1982, yet played only 21 tests.
 He captained the All Blacks in 57 of the 61 matches he played for his country.
 He is one of four New Plymouth Boys’ High School old boys to have captained the All Blacks (Boys’ High has produced more than 20 All Blacks).
 Recognised for his skills as a ‘fast and constructive flanker’, he was also admired by many for his intelligent and inspiring captaincy.
 Others, including many outside rugby circles, also respected his stance on the controversial 1981 Springbok tour of New Zealand.
 Mourie opposed the tour and made himself unavailable for All Black selection.
 He returned to lead the All Blacks in Romania and France at the end of 1981 before finishing his international career in 1982 by captaining New Zealand in a successful campaign to win back the Bledisloe Cup from Australia.

 Dave Loveridge, a team-mate of Mourie, became a household name and possessed ‘every aspect of the halfback’s art, passing accurately, kicking effectively and running with judgement’.
 Ian Eliason played a staggering 222 first-class games for Taranaki between 1964 and 1981, as well as 19 games for the All Blacks.
 This gave him a share of the New Zealand record for the most matches for a union (Taranaki credit him with 223 games by counting a non-first-class game).
-Another player from the south Taranaki club of Kaponga to shine for both Taranaki and New Zealand was Kieran Crowley, who with 1723 career points remains the province’s record points scorer.
+Another player from the south Taranaki club of Kaponga to shine for both Taranaki and New Zealand was Kieran Crowley, who with 1723 points between 1980 and 1994 remains the province’s record points scorer.
 Prop Mark (‘Bull’) Allen achieved iconic status in the mid-1990s with his trademark shaved head and storming runs.
 In his heyday New Plymouth’s Rugby Park was known as the ‘Bull-ring’ in his honour.